huan/ducks/README.md

 )
 ```

-> NOTE: our `enhancer()` should be put to the most left in the `compose()` argument list, because it would be better to make it to be the latest one to be called.
+> NOTE: our `enhancer()` should be put to the most left in the `compose()` argument list, because it would be better to make it to be the most outside one to be called.

 #### 3.2 `configureStore()`

-If you only use Redux with Ducks, then you can use `configureStore()` shortcut from the Ducks to get the configured store.
+If you only use Redux with Ducks without any other reducers, then you can use `configureStore()` shortcut from the Ducks to get the configured store.

 ```ts
 const store = ducks.configureStore(preloadedStates)
 ```

-The above code will be equals to the following naive Redux `createStore()` codes because the `configureStore()` is just a shortcut for convenience.
+The above code will be equals to the following naive Redux `createStore()` codes because the `configureStore()` is just a shortcut of that for our convenience.

 ```ts
 // This is exactly what `ducks.configureStore()` does: